Cleeng/mediastore-sdk/README.md

 `Subscriptions` is a component that will list all subscriptions that are linked with a given logged in subscriber.
 There is an option to cancel or resume the selected subscription from the list of subscriptions.

+**Props**
+- `skipAvailableDowngradesStep` - an optional parameter that can be used to skip available downgrades step in the unsubscribe process.

 **Config methods**

 ```javascript